Casio fx-3650P

-Casio fx-3650P is a programmable scientific calculator manufactured by Casio Computer Co., Ltd. It can store 12 digits for the mantissa and 2 digits for the exponent together with the expression each time when the "EXE" button is pressed.
-Also, the calculator can use the previous result to do calculations by pressing "Ans" (if calculator didn't turned off itself, by auto-power-off function, or by user).
-It is one of the calculators approved by HKEAA to be used in public examinations in Hong Kong, such as HKDSE.
+Casio fx-3650P is a programmable scientific calculator manufactured by Casio Computer Co., Ltd. It can store twelve digits for the mantissa and two digits for the exponent together with the expression each time the "EXE" button is pressed.
+Pressing "Ans" also allows the calculator to use the previous result for further calculation as long as the calculator is not turned off after the previous calculation.

 Modes

-The calculator is available in 6 modes:
+The calculator is available in six modes: